pmoorman/growthcasts/collections/_posts/2018-08-23-How-I-learned-to-love-emails.md

 <blockquote>Hoping that people will land on your website and just start buying stuff is a lost case, you first need to introduce yourself (and your product</blockquote>

 There are many types of sales funnels, but we’ll not talk about that today (you can read about it here: if that’s finished).
 The main take-away of today is that you need to ask for an email address.
 So what can you do right now to make your sales process more smooth (thus more effective)?
 First start by mapping out the whole process (or funnel) and see where you are ‘forcing’ things.
 Try to smooth them out and try to ask the smallest possible commitments every time (further reading: [micro-commitments](https://www.crazyegg.com/blog/science-of-micro-commitments/)).
 And just don’t forget, instead of asking for a purchase, just ask their email address (or ask their number, if you like calling ;).

-#### **Key insights**

-- Don’t kiss a girl before talking to her
-  - Don’t go for the sale right away, first introduce yourself to your potential customers
-- Sales is a gradual process
-  - Give a good introduction, provide value, work slowly.
-Design a sales funnel
-- Website visitors won’t buy your product right away, ask their email address!
-  - When you have their email, you won’t lose them as easy and you can give a quality pitch, give demo’s or provide discounts.